ljohr/early-fire-detection/README.md

   **ultralytics/yolo/engine/trainer.py**
   - Changed to from LambdaLR to CosineAnnealingLR
     - Negligible impact overall, but reduced the number of background images predicted as smoke by 10% and is likely to have a bigger impact with a larger dataset.

+  ## Freeze Backbone
+  - Included for loop in the get\_model function found in the yolo/v8/segment/train.py file

 </details>

 <details>